-Do not fret – I’m going to tell you all about the show and why you should spend some time on Thanksgiving checking it out.
-And, if you’re new to watching dog shows, I’ll explain how they work and what you can expect when tuning in.
+If you have never heard of the National Dog Show / Thanksgiving Dog Show, do not fret – I'm here to tell you all about the show and give you a few reasons why you should spend two hours on Thanksgiving watching it.
+And, if you're new to watching dog shows, I'll explain how they work and what you can expect when tuning in.

 What is Thanksgiving Dog Show?

-For those looking to watch this on TV, it’s going to be a 2-hour LIVE special.
-Make sure you tune in on Thanksgiving Day (November 23rd) at noon across all time zones.
-For more details, take a look at their official page on NBC’s site.
+For those looking to watch this on television, it's going to be a 2-hour special.
+Make sure you tune in on Thanksgiving Day (November 22nd) at noon across all time zones.
+For more details, take a look at their official page on NBC's site.

 This year we can expect more than 2,000 dogs competing for the “Best in Show” title.
 To promote the show, Purina also promises to donate $1 to GreaterGoods.org for every dog related post on Twitter, Facebook and Instagram tagged with @purina and #DogThanking.

 The history of NDS

 This year marks the 16th National Dog Show presented on NBC.
 But the Thanksgiving Dog Show has actually been around since the early 1900's, with a short break during the time of the Great Depression.
 Actually, the first reported National Dog Show was held in 1879, but the Kennel of Philadelphia (who is the official judge of this show) hosted its first show in 1912.